Brooks–Baxter War: Baxter and Brooks switch positions

-Brindle-tails seizure of power
+Brindle-tails Seizure of Power

 With the aid of General Robert F. Catterson and state militia, Brooks, accompanied by about 20 armed men, marched to the Arkansas Capitol building (now known as "the Old Statehouse"), located at Markham and Center streets in downtown Little Rock.
-They ordered Baxter to abdicate his office, but Baxter refused to do so unless physically forced.
-The mob obliged and dragged Baxter out of the Capitol building and onto the street.
+They encountered little to no resistance and were able to seize the capital building and the state seal.
+The capital building did not have armed guards, a point Baxter remarked would have been absurd given the traditions of the American people.

 By the end of the afternoon, nearly 300 armed men had converged on the lawn of the State Capitol.
 Brooks' men seized the state arsenal and began turning the Statehouse into an armed camp.
 Telegrams covered in signatures were sent to President Ulysses S. Grant supporting Brooks as the legal governor.
 Three out of the five Supreme Court justices also telegraphed the President in support of Brooks.
 Brooks telegraphed the President himself asking for access to weapons housed at the federal arsenal.
 He also issued a statement to the press proclaiming himself governor.
 The senators from the state, Clayton and Steven Dorsey, met with President Grant, and they sent a message to Brooks giving their support.

-Unusually for someone physically removed from power, Baxter was allowed to remain free in Pulaski County.
-He first retired to the Anthony House, three blocks away from the State Capitol.
-Ads placed in the Gazette indicate that the Anthony House continued to function as an upscale hotel during the entirety of the crisis.
-Fighting occurred outside the hotel, and at least one man, David Fulton Shall, a prominent real estate dealer, was shot dead while standing in a window of the building.
+Brooks and his men told Baxter to leave or he would be arrested, given that he was outnumbered he was forced to comply, and before he could summon help the capital was over run with "desperadoes".
+He went to the Anthony House, three blocks away from the State Capitol, where he had supporters, and established a headquarters there.
+Powell Clayton refers to the Anthony House as "Democrat Headquarters" in his memoir.
+Baxter began immediately sending telegrams to President Grant and other officials asking them to intervene and uphold his legitimacy.
+He also issued a proclamation denouncing Brooks as an usurper and a traitor, and calling on the people of Arkansas to rally his supporters.
+Fighting did occur outside the hotel, and at least one man, David Fulton Shall, a prominent real estate dealer, was shot dead while standing in a window of the building.

 Baxter then moved his headquarters to St. Johns College, a Masonic institution on the southeastern edge of the state.
 Baxter issued two proclamations to the press from his temporary office, asserting his rights to the governorship by vote of the people and the decision of the legislature; both were printed in the Gazette.
 He received support from many prominent Democrats in the city, all of whom had initially voted for Brooks.
 He then issued a dispatch to President Grant explaining the situation, calling Brooks and his band "revolutionaries", and stating that he would do everything up to and including armed conflict to regain control of the state organs.
 He asked for the support of the Federal Government.